rmosolgo/batmanjs.github.io/docs/views.md

 ## View Lifecycle

 As a view is rendered, it fires several lifecycle events.
+Some events "bubble up" from subviews, so these events may be fired more than once.

+One useful event is `viewDidAppear`, which is called after the view has been added to the DOM.
+You can initialize your view on `viewDidAppear` by defining a function with that name:

+{% highlight coffeescript %}
+class MyApp.CustomView extends Batman.View
+  viewDidAppear: ->
+    if !initialized
+      initialized = true
+      $(@node).find('.date-input').datepicker()
+      @_otherInitialization()
+{% endhighlight %}

 See the [`Batman.View` lifecycle API docs](/docs/api/batman.view_lifecycle.html) for more information on those events and how to use them.

 ## View Hierarchy